 Follow the Rules About Communicating with the Public

 Oklahoma does not require organizations to post specific language when conducting charitable solicitations.

 In Oklahoma, organizations exempt from federal income tax under the Internal Revenue Code (IRC Sec.
 501(c)(3)) are automatically exempt from state income tax.
 Okla.
 Stat.
 Ann. tit.
 68, § 2359(A).
 An organization may choose to send a copy of its IRS determination letter to the state department of revenue to indicate that it qualifies for the exemption.
-Note, however, that although an organization may be exempt, if it has unrelated business taxable income (UBTI) that is subject to federal taxation, that UBTI also may be subject to state income tax.
+Note, however, that although an organization may be exempt, if it has unrelated business taxable income (UBTI) that is subject to federal taxation, that UBTI may be subject to state income tax.
 Okla.
 Stat.
 Ann. tit.
 68, § 2359(B).
 It is also important to consider whether applying for sales and use tax and property tax exemption would be appropriate for your organization.
-More information is available in this guide from the Oklahoma Tax Commission.
-An accountant or attorney can provide answers to specific questions regarding your organization’s eligibility for exemption.
+An accountant or attorney can provide specific answers to these questions.

 This resource contains general educational information related to legal concepts, but this information does not constitute legal advice.
 Anyone seeking legal advice is strongly encouraged to consult with a licensed attorney regarding any of the matters discussed herein.
 Although licensed attorneys work with Napa Legal, Napa Legal is not a law firm and does not undertake legal representation on behalf of any clients.
 Further, no licensed attorney working with or on behalf of Napa Legal agrees to undertake legal representation on behalf of any client unless the terms of such representation are set forth in a separate, written representation agreement.

 Become a member or sign in to access the full Multi-State Matrix and Napa Legal's entire library of resources.